AWARD WINNING UK TESTING AS SEEN IN

 Oestradiol is the most important of the three oestrogens produced by the human body.
 It plays a significant role in helping the female reproductive system to mature and to regulate its functioning.
 The levels of oestradiol gradually reduce when approaching menopause and it is responsible for the many symptoms encountered during the phase.
 It is linked with bone cell growth and bone development, which leads to people having lower levels of oestradiol being at a greater risk of osteoporosis.
 Menopause blood test can detect the levels of oestradiol and help to identify if one needs to opt for external hormone intake to ease the symptoms of menopause.

-TSH (Thyroid Stimulating Hormone) or thyrotropin is secreted by thyroid gland, located in the throat, and can help identify cases of hypothyroidism and hyperthyroidism.
-Both the excess and under secretion of TSH can lead to weight loss, anxiety, palpitations, irregular sleep patterns and irregular menstrual cycles.
-Hypothyroidism is majorly associated with overlapping symptoms as menopause.
+TSH (Thyroid Stimulating Hormone) or thyrotropin is secreted by the pituitary gland, located in the head, and can help identify cases of hypothyroidism and hyperthyroidism.
+Both the excess and under-secretion of TSH can lead to weight loss, anxiety, palpitations, irregular sleep patterns and irregular menstrual cycles.
+Hypothyroidism is majorly associated with overlapping symptoms such as menopause.

 FT4 or free thyroxine is one of the two critical hormones produced by the thyroid gland.
 While it is produced in greater abundance as compared to FT3, it is thought of as a reservoir for FT3 whenever the body needs and this leads to conversion of FT4 into FT3.
 Most of the thyroxine is not attached to a protein and the Menopause blood test helps to identify if there's a deficiency/excess of the hormone to detect thyroid related ailments.

 Have you been feeling any of these symptoms lately?

 The Menopause Blood Test is suitable for individuals experiencing one or more of the following symptoms:

 6. Slower metabolic rate